khmm12/minimal-chrome-tab/README.md

 > When the default new tab already pissed you off

+# Motivation

+One day I noticed that the default new tab consumes resources even it's not active.
+Rediciolous!

 # Advantages

 - Lightweight 🪶
-- Light/dark mode support 💅
+- Light/dark mode support 🌓
-- Nice look 😻
+- Nice look 💅
+- It doesn't do anything when is not active 🔋
+- Blazing fast ⚡️
+- No analytics and spyware 🕵️‍♂️

 # Screenshots
 ## Light mode